Shockvaluemedia/directfanz-project/NahveeEvenMobile/src/components/messaging/README.md

 ## Overview

-The messaging system is now fully integrated into the Nahvee Even mobile app with real-time messaging, push notifications, and seamless navigation.
+The messaging system is now fully integrated into the DirectFanZ Project mobile app with real-time messaging, push notifications, and seamless navigation.

 ## Key Components